 The Congregational Summer Assembly was founded over 100 years ago as a Congregational Church Summer Camp for ministers and laymen.
 While the CSA is no longer directly affiliated with the Congregational Church, it remains a community where generations of families have grown up enjoying the same kinds of summer pleasures from 100 years ago… picnics, sports, the beach, and family-oriented activities.

 The purpose of the CSA continues to be to promote the physical, intellectual, moral and spiritual welfare of its members – these are for the most part families who own cottages on and around the CSA grounds.
 A focal point of the CSA is the Meeting House where there are many church related activities - choir, Sunday services led by guest ministers from throughout the country, Bible study classes, and many others.
 It is also where a multitude of musical activities take place: Adult and children’s operettas showcase great amateur talent and professional musicians, from pianists to opera singers, also regularly perform in the Meeting House.

 The CSA has always been a community committed to the arts.
-Every summer an “artist in residence” holds a week of classes for both adults and children; there are art workshops where those with a special talent from short story writing to stone carving teach their techniques; and there are annual art fairs drawing from talent both local and state-wide.
+Every summer there are art workshops where those with a special talent from short story writing to stone carving teach their techniques and we hold an annual art & crafts fair drawing exhibitors both local and state-wide.